Herut: Government participation

+Merging into Likud

 In September 1973, Gahal merged with the Free Centre, the National List and the non-parliamentary Movement for Greater Israel to create Likud, again with all parties retaining their independence within the union.
 Within Likud, Herut continued to be the dominant party.
-In the 1973 elections, Likud capitalized on the Governments neglect in the Yom Kippur War, and gained seven seats, totalling 39.
+In the 1973 elections, Likud capitalized on the government's neglect in the Yom Kippur War, and gained seven seats, totalling 39.

-In the following years, Likud sharply criticized the Government's accords with Egypt and Syria.
+In the following years, Likud sharply criticized the government's accords with Egypt and Syria.
 Stormy demonstrations were organized in conjunction with Gush Emunim, signifying an important political alliance.
 In the 1977 elections, Likud emerged victorious, with 43 seats, the first time the right had won an election.
 Begin became Prime Minister, retaining his post in the 1981 elections.
 In 1983, he stood down, and Yitzhak Shamir took over as Herut (and, therefore, Likud) party leader and Prime Minister.

-The party was finally disbanded in 1988, when Likud dissolved its internal factions to become a unitary party.
+Herut was finally disbanded in 1988, when Likud dissolved its internal factions to become a unitary party.

 Knesset election results

-Herut – The National Movement
+Legacy

 In 1998, Benny Begin (son of Menachem Begin), Michael Kleiner, and David Re'em broke away from Likud in protest at Benjamin Netanyahu's agreement to the Wye River Memorandum and the Hebron Agreement, which had ceded land to the Palestinians.
 They named their new party Herut – The National Movement, and tried to claim it as the successor to the original party.
 However, in reality, it was a new and separate party.
 Today, the party ideology continues through the Magshimey Herut movement.